freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 1100.1

 There's your two image folders.
 Move `header.png` to the one with the longer path.
+Just use it as the destination to do so.

 #### HINTS

 - Use the "move" command
-- Here's an example: `mv file destination`
+- Here's an example: `mv <file> <destination>`
-- Use the longer path from the find command as the destination
 - The destination you want is `client/assets/images`
 - Don't try to move the file with another method
 - Enter `mv header.png client/assets/images` in the terminal